The University of Sydney Business School offers two higher degrees by research: the Doctor of Philosophy (PhD) and the Master of Philosophy (MPhil).

 The Business School has excellent research facilities to assist research candidates.

 - Fisher Library contains significant collections relevant to the work of the Business School.
+There are 400 computer terminals connected to the campus broadband network.
+In addition, postgraduate students may obtain 24-hour access to the Computer Laboratory in the Merewether Building.

 - Email accounts and internet access are also available, along with a number of computer packages, securities price files, company annual reports, historical records, legal services, and stock exchange services.